How to Make WWWow with

 Instead, they can incorporate their favorite tools and approaches for faster results and concentrate on what really matters.

-6. Maintenance
+6. Easier Maintenance

-7. Flexibility
+7. Greater Flexibility

-You may be wondering how is Jamstack better than the famous WordPress?
+You may be wondering how is Jamstack better than the famous WordPress.
 Why should you even consider choosing Jamstack over the global leader used by millions of people?

 WordPress is definitely a behemoth in the world of Content Management Systems but don't get discouraged by it when thinking about Jamstack.
 That's because Jamstack has a huge advantage over WordPress in many aspects.